‘Then he got shot.’

 ‘Why are the police lights flashing?’
 Up from the table, he peered over the sinks and through the window.

-‘Seemed there was a little murder last night, dear.’
-And sat back sipping her tea keeping a slight smile behind the delicate china.
+‘Seemed there was a little murder last night, dear,’ she replied as she sat back sipping her tea hiding the slight smile behind the delicate china.